 So how do you know if you are on the right path, or need to make a change?
 Let me share a tool with you that can help.

 I recently had the opportunity to be a guest on Jerrid Sebesta’s Repurposed podcast (which I highly recommend!) and during the interview, I mentioned something called the 70:30 Principle.
 The idea is simple.
 You want to ensure you are working in a job that allows you to work in your strengths, doing things that are energizing, things you are best at at least 70% of the time.
 No job is perfect and all will have some aspects that we would quite simply rather not do, but if you can keep those to 30% or less of your role, you will typically be in a good place.
 However, when these numbers start to get out of balance and you spend more than 30% of your time doing things that are draining and outside of your strengths, that is when you do not want to go to work, you leave feeling exhausted and your job truly feels like work.

 As you consider the 70:30 Principle, what is your current percentage breakdown?
 Where is it trending?
 What does it say about if you are on the right career path, or if you need to adjust course?

 Take some time and ask yourself today, what do I want when it comes to my work?

 Am I on the right path?

 I am a firm believer that we spend too much of our lives to work in jobs that do not allow us to give our very best.
-God created you the way He did, with the skills, abilities, interests and passions for a reason.
+God created you the way He did, with the skills, abilities and interests He gave you for a reason.
 Don’t waste what God has given you.
 Find a career that fits.
 You – and those around you will be so thankful that you did!